raizen4/EBI_Solutions/ProblemsSolved.md

 # Problem 1: Space Station
 ## Part 1 a)
 This problem relates to optimising the time needed to get all five astronouts from one point to the other in 21 minutes without letting anybody behind or in transit after the time is up.

+There has been an accident on the ISS and we know that it has been split in 2.
+One part is losing oxygen at an alarmant rate and has 21 minutes until the staff will die.
+The staff is made of 5 astronauts that need to escape to the other platform.

 There are only two suits available and 2 astronauts must go each time to the next platform such that one can go back with a spare space suit.